0xb0b1/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the responsive project "Technical Documentation page" at @freeCodeCamp, and learnt a bit more of Javascript using EloquentJavascript.

 **Thoughts:**: I had hard time messing with flexbox and positioning, but there's a lot to learn.

+## Day 02: October 10, 2020

+**Today's Progress:** Working on my portfolio page, and I think it's amazing.

+**Thoughts:** I learnt a lot about CSS positioning and layouts.